automenta/notention2/README.md

   foresight.
 - **Synergy**: Combines with `test_run`, `graph_traverse`, etc., for a self-improving, intelligent system from boot.

-This seed now packs a formidable toolkit—ML adaptability and advanced planning—making Netention v5 a recursive, learning, planning juggernaut in ~450 LOC.
+This seed now packs a formidable toolkit—ML adaptability and advanced planning—making Netention a recursive, learning, planning juggernaut in ~450 LOC.

-Below is a terse outline of the **Netention v5** system's components and their interactions, synthesizing the enhanced seed design with ML models, advanced planning, and testing features.
+Below is a terse outline of the **Netention** system's components and their interactions, synthesizing the enhanced seed design with ML models, advanced planning, and testing features.
 The focus is on clarity and density, using tables and pseudocode to depict the structure and flow.
 This reflects a self-evolving, priority-driven system running in a continuous open loop, with components interacting via the Note graph and tools.

 ---

-# **Netention v5: System Components & Interactions**
+# **Netention: System Components & Interactions**

 ## **Components Overview**